What are the Building Regulations?

 - Part M - Access to and use of buildings

-- Part N - Glazing - safety in relation to impact, opening and cleaning
+- Part N - Glazing - safety in connection with impact, opening and cleaning